partigabor/aromatica/content/items/allspice.md

 |    cultivation   |                                                                             Jamaica; Mexico; Honduras                                                                             |
 |botanical_database|[POWO](https://powo.science.kew.org/taxon/196799-2); [GBIF](https://www.gbif.org/species/3186061); [TROP](https://tropicos.org/name/22101787); [EOL](https://eol.org/pages/2508608)|

-ALLSPICE is a culinary and medicinal and perfumery and distillery spice, valued and cultivated for its unripe fruit; leaf; wood.
-It is yielded from the plant *Pimenta dioica* (L.) Merr., a(n) tree in the *Myrtaceae* family, growing in the seasonally dry tropical biome, with the native range of S. Mexico to C. America, Caribbean.[^powo_allspice]
+ALLSPICE is a culinary, medicinal, perfumery and distillery spice, cultivated for its unripe fruit; leaf; wood.
+It is yielded from the plant *Pimenta dioica* (L.) Merr., a tree in the *Myrtaceae* family, growing in seasonally dry tropical biome, with a native range of S. Mexico to C. America, Caribbean.[^powo_allspice]

 [^powo_allspice]: [Plants of the World Online](https://powo.science.kew.org)